SilasiLab/HomeCageSinglePellet/README.md

 **Usage**:

-1. Enter the virtual environment that the system was installed in (e.g `source activate <my_env>`).
+1. Enter the virtual environment that the system was installed in by typing `source activate <my_env>` into a terminal.

-2. Enter HomeCageSinglePellet/src/client/ and run `python -B genProfiles.py`.
-The terminal will walk you through entering your new animals into the system.
+2. Use `cd` to navigate to HomeCageSinglePellet/src/client/ and then run `python -B genProfiles.py`.
+The text prompts will walk you through entering your new animals into the system.

 3. Open HomeCageSinglePellet/config/config.txt and set the system configuration you want.